-Teaching kids how to manage their money is one of the most important lessons parents can impart.
-And it’s never too early to start.
-In fact, many experts agree that children as young as three can start building fundamental financial lessons.
-And by the age of seven, they can form lifelong money habits, according to a study conducted by the University of Cambridge.
+Teaching kids about money management is one of the most important lessons parents can impart — and it’s never too early to start.
+Many experts agree that kids as young as three can start their journey toward financial literacy.
+And by the age of seven, they can form lifelong money habits, according to a study by the University of Cambridge.

 But children develop at different rates, so it’s up to you to decide when your little one is ready.
-To help you get started, we rounded up nine tips you can use to teach your kids about money — whether they’re threenagers or on their way to adulthood.
+To help you get started, we rounded up eight tips you can use to teach your kids about money — whether they’re three-nagers or on their way to adulthood.

 1. Introduce bartering or play pretend store — Ages 3 to 4

 Even before your tot enters kindergarten, you can familiarize them with the concept of bartering: exchanging goods or services for something of comparable value.

 Try this with toys first, then consider getting a grocery store playset that lets you and your little one roleplay as a cashier and customer.
 These playsets typically include a shopping basket, plastic produce and a child-sized cash register you can use to teach how financial transactions work.